Ahmed-Yosri14/E-Commerce-System/README.md

 ## Overview

-This project is a console-based e-commerce system designed as a solution for the Fawry Rise Journey Full Stack Development Internship Challenge.
+This project is a console-based e-commerce system designed for the Fawry Rise Journey Full Stack Development Internship Challenge.
 It demonstrates clean architecture, SOLID principles, and covers all required business scenarios for a simple e-commerce workflow.

 ---

 ## Features

-- **Product Management:**
+- **model.Product Management:**
-  Define products with name, price, quantity, and optionally expiration and shipping requirements.
+  Products have name, price, quantity, and can be extended with expiration and shipping features using the Decorator pattern.
 - **Expiration Handling:**
-  Some products (e.g., Cheese, Biscuits) can expire; others (e.g., TV, Mobile Scratch Card) do not.
+  Products that can expire are wrapped with `model.ExpiringProductDecorator`.
 - **Shipping Handling:**
-  Some products require shipping and provide weight; others do not.
+  Products that require shipping are wrapped with `model.ShippableProductDecorator`.
-- **Cart Management:**
+- **model.Cart Management:**
   Customers can add/remove products to/from their cart, with quantity checks.
 - **Checkout Process:**
   - Validates cart (not empty, not expired, not out of stock, sufficient balance).